open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 - An array (a list) of `any` values,

-- A `map<string, any>`,
+- A `[]keyval<string, any>`,

 - [since 1.31.0] An empty value (e.g. `null`).

-#### Type `map<string, any>`
+#### Type `[]keyval<string, any>`

-Value of type `map<string, any>` is a map of string keys to `any` values.
-The keys in the map are unique (duplicate keys are not allowed).
-The representation of the map is language-dependent.
+Value of type `[]keyval<string, any>` is a collection of key-value pairs with string keys and [`any`](#type-any) values.

-Arbitrary deep nesting of values for arrays and maps is allowed (essentially allows to represent an equivalent of a JSON object).
+Arbitrary deep nesting of values for arrays and key-value collections MUST be allowed (essentially allows to represent an equivalent of a JSON object).

+The type representation is language-dependent.
+It is implementation-specific whether the collection can contain duplicated keys.
+If the implementation allows having duplicates, then some exporters (e.g. OTLP) may require deduplication (removing pairs so that none of them have the same key).

 ### Field Kinds